 The impression in the Murphy volume was editioned by Cotman in 1811.
 It is not, however the earliest state.
 Norwich Castle Museum has an impression as published with the pencil title, but lacking the drypoint title that appears here.

 The subject is the north east corner of the chancel of Beeston Priory, which stands on the outskirts of Sheringham in North Norfolk.
+The subject is, however, reversed in the etching process.

 Here is a Google Earth aerial view of North Norfolk: